What's going on in the rest of the book?

 - Our narrator is only six years old, so he calls himself "Pip."
 Fine by us.
 This is a 500-page novel, so the shorter the better.

-Pip is an orphan who lives in the marsh country along the river Thames, twenty miles from the sea to be exact.
-He lives with his mean sister, Mrs. Joe Gargery, and with her blacksmith husband, Joe Gargery.
+- Pip is an orphan who lives in the marsh country along the river Thames, twenty miles from the sea to be exact.
+He lives with his meanie sister, Mrs. Joe Gargery, and her blacksmith husband, Joe Gargery.

-Dum dee dum.
-We continue to hang out with Pip in the cemetery in the late afternoon, chilling with the family graves when, suddenly, someone jumps out of a hiding place and grabs Pip by the throat.
-This someone looks like Mr. Clean, but a dirty and beat up Mr. Clean.
+- Dum dee dum.
+We continue to hang out with Pip in the cemetery in the late afternoon, chilling with the family graves when, suddenly, a scary-looking someone jumps out of a hiding place and grabs Pip by the throat.

-The scary Mr. Clean look-a-like tells Pip to be quiet or else.
-Then he demands that Pip bring him some wittles (a.k.a. vittles; a.k.a. food) and a file (a sharp metal instrument, not something you save on your computer).
+- Stranger-Danger tells Pip to be quiet or else.
+Then he demands that Pip bring him some wittles (a.k.a. vittles; a.k.a. victuals, a.k.a. food) and a file (a sharp metal instrument, not something you save on your computer).
 Then he shakes Pip a little, turns him upside down, tells him he'll cut out his heart and liver if he doesn't obey, and disappears into the marshes.